libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Software Architecture

 \libyt\ utilizes the Python C API \citep{python3} and the NumPy C API \citep{numpy} to bind simulation metadata and arrays of data to Python.
-There is also an option of building \libyt\ using \texttt{pybind11}.
 In addition, \libyt\ provides methods for Python to call user-defined simulation functions, enabling bidirectional communication between Python and the simulation. \libyt\ Python Module is the anchor for registered simulation data and the proxy for calling user-defined C functions.
 See \sref{subsec:embedding-python-in-c++-application} for details.
 With this infrastructure, the embedded Python instances can access and request data from simulations, as well as call Python packages to analyze the data.

-When conducting large simulations in parallel using the Message Passing Interface (MPI) \citep{mpi41}, simulation data are distributed in multiple processes.
+When conducting large simulations in parallel using the Message Passing Interface (MPI) \citep{mpi31}, simulation data are distributed in multiple processes.
 Thus, it is crucial for \libyt\ to support MPI as well.
 When launching a simulation using \textit{N} MPI tasks, each process will create and launch a \libyt\ Python Module and an embedded Python interpreter.
-These \textit{N} Python instances will work together. \libyt\ handles data I/O between simulations and Python instances, including collecting data from local computing nodes and redistributing data between different MPI processes on other nodes.
-The latter is essential for the \textit{N} Python instances to conduct in situ analysis in parallel, since the data required by a Python instance may reside in multiple processes.
+These \textit{N} Python instances will work together. {\libyt\ handles data input and output (data I/O), referring to the data exchange layer between simulations and Python instances as well as data movement across computing nodes, entirely in memory without accessing disk storage.
+This includes collecting data from local compute nodes and redistributing them among MPI processes.} The latter is essential for the \textit{N} Python instances to conduct in situ analysis in parallel, since the data required by a Python instance may reside in multiple processes.
 See \sref{subsec:parallelism} for details.

 When doing in situ analysis, all the simulation computing processes stop, and \libyt\ runs Python scripts synchronously in the MPI tasks space.
 This is very similar to running Python scripts in post-processing (\sref{subsec:performing-in-situ-analysis} gives an example), except that data are stored in memory instead of disk.
 The runtime switches from simulation to embedded Python interpreters.
 During this stage, \libyt\ can also expose entry points for users to interact with the Python instances.
 Entry points, such as the interactive Python prompt, file-based Python prompt, and Jupyter Notebook, are supported for users to redefine the in situ process, enter Python statements, and process simulation data at the current simulation timestamp.
 The methods for creating the prompt and running Python codes are described in \sref{subsec:executing-python-codes-and-python-prompt}.
 The design of the Python prompt and connecting to the Jupyter Notebook user interface are described in \sref{subsec:interactive-mode} and \sref{subsec:support-jupyter-notebook}.